 How to provide feedback about the results

-NHS England & NHS Improvement intends to ensure that our published statistics meet the needs of people who use them.
+NHS England and NHS Improvement intends to ensure that our published statistics meet the needs of people who use them.
 We are committed to making information as accessible and useful as possible.

 We therefore welcome feedback from users of the statistics and will consider your comments when reviewing future presentation of the statistics.